 PANASIU INDIANS.
 These Indians, overlooked by most scholars, were recorded in 1690 by Damián Massanet as one of eight groups he had encountered on the Guadalupe River east of what is now San Antonio.
 In the following year Massanet wrote that the Indians named on the 1690 list did not speak the language now known as Coahuilteco.
 Just what language or languages the Panasius and their Guadalupe River associates spoke remains unknown.
 Apparently the Panasius lost their ethnic identity before 1718, for they were not recorded as being represented at any of the Spanish missions of southern Texas.
 Spanish copyists in Mexico City misread Massanet's 1690 list of Guadalupe River Indians and combined the names of two groups, Sana and Panasiu, producing two spurious name variants, Sanpanasiu and Sanpansia.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "PANASIU INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmp25.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "PANASIU INDIANS," accessed February 16, 2020, http://www.tshaonline.org/handbook/online/articles/bmp25.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.